Policy on Accepting Gift Materials

 Linda.Slocum@oberlin.edu

-Inquiries should include the donor’s name and contact information, the material type (book, serial, CD, score, etc.), an estimate of the number of items, subject area(s), publication date(s), and intended donation date.
-Any connection with Oberlin College of the donor or donated material should also be noted.
+Inquiries should include the donor’s name and contact information, and a brief description of the gift.
+Any connection with Oberlin College of the donor or donated material should be noted.